PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 will use the term ***browser bookmark*** when referring to the type of bookmark you just created in the browser.
-These lab exercises will use the term ***report bookmark*** when referring to the other type of bookmark that iss created in a Power BI report.
+These lab exercises will use the term ***report bookmark*** when referring to the other type of bookmark created in a Power BI report.

 > Let's summarize where you are at.
 You have now successfully created and tested metadata translations to display the names of columns and